ofalvai/mastodon-monitoring/README.md

 # Mastodon monitoring and metrics setup

-My Docker-based setup for monitoring a Mastodon instance with Prometheus
+My Docker-based setup for monitoring a Mastodon instance with Prometheus and Grafana

 ## Overview